elisescu/tty-share/README.md

 ## Running

-Download the latest `tty-sender` binary [release](https://github.com/elisescu/tty-share/releases), and run it:
+Download the latest `tty-share` binary [release](https://github.com/elisescu/tty-share/releases), and run it:

 ```
-bash$ tty-sender
+bash$ tty-share
 Web terminal: https://go.tty-share.com/s/J5U6FAwChWNP0I9VQ9XyPqVD6m6IpI8-sBLRiz98XMA=

 bash$
 ```

-## Building `tty-sender` locally
+## Building `tty-share` locally

 If you want to just build the tool that shares your terminal, and not the server, then simply do a

 ```
-make out/tty-sender
+make out/tty-share
 ```

-This way you don't have to bother about the server side, nor about building the frontend, and you will get only the `tty-sender` cmd line tool, inside `out` folder.
+This way you don't have to bother about the server side, nor about building the frontend, and you will get only the `tty-share` cmd line tool, inside `out` folder.

 ## Building and running everything